 Intrathecal baclofen (ITB)

 Children receive this medicine into the space around the spinal cord by a continuous pump.
 This procedure is not usually available in New Zealand.

 This procedure to treat spasticity involves cutting spinal nerve rootlets.
 It is appropriate for carefully selected children with CP.
 It is not available in New Zealand.
 Parents considering SDR for their child should talk to their paediatrician.
 The paediatrician may discuss this with a paediatric rehabilitation specialist.

 What about complementary and alternative therapy and treatment approaches in cerebral palsy?

-If you are considering stem cell therapy or hyperbaric oxygen therapy for your child with CP, please see the following information:
+If you are considering stem cell therapy or hyperbaric oxygen therapy for your child with CP, please read some information about these.

 What disability support is available for my child with cerebral palsy?

-For information about coping with a diagnosis, early intervention, financial support, needs assessment and special education, see the disability support section of this website.
+You can read information about coping with a diagnosis, early intervention, financial support, needs assessment and special education.

 This page last reviewed 17 December 2020.